niutyut/LdaGibbs/README.md

 keys <- get_doc_keys(corpus) # This returns a vector s.t. keys[i] is the filename of document i.
 We can sanity check by going into the .txt file and making sure that the wordsfrom the topic assignments do indeed appear frequently.

 ```

+## Runtime of Gibbs.

+The runtime of this Gibbs sampler is O(n.sim*M*V*K), where
+* M is the number of documents
+* V is the number of words in the vocabulary
+* K is the number of topics.
+* n.sim is the number of iterations of MCMC.

+This is due to the triply nested for loop (over n.sim, M, and V) in Gibbs.R, and the fact that *sample.from.conditional()* has a for loop that runs K times.

+This may well be extremely inefficient, even as far as Gibbs samplers are concerned, which have a reputation for being slower than other approximate inference methods.
+A paper from Blei at all shows that Variational Bayes is faster, and Online Variational Bayes is faster still.
+Will footnote these soon.